Local Offer 2018

 - Residential holidays are organised to different centres so that all pupils, including those with PMLD and complex needs, have an opportunity to take part.

-- A Erasmus project supports pupils to travel abroad to visit partner schools in Europe.
+- The Erasmus project supports pupils to travel abroad to visit partner schools in Europe.

 - Visits to local theatres, art galleries, historic sites etc. are used to enhance and enrich the curriculum.
 Visiting artists and theatre companies allow all students, including our least able pupils, access to cultural experiences.

-- A variety of after school clubs cater for a range of interests and abilities and include; hydrotherapy, rebound therapy, art, dance, music, cookery, PE, football, youth club and Duke of Edinburgh Award Scheme.
+- A variety of after school clubs cater for a range of interests and abilities and include; hydrotherapy, rebound therapy, art, dance, music, cookery, PE, football and youth club.

 - Most children and young people enter school in September, at reception age, from the Cleveland Child Development and Assessment Unit and in Y7 from a primary or special school.

 - We run a comprehensive induction programme which includes visits by us to the different educational establishments, to meet our new pupils, and visits by the new pupils to meet us.
-These visits usually take place in the summer term and culminate in the new pupils spending at least one full day at Priory Woods.
+These visits usually take place in the summer term and culminate in the new pupils spending several full days at Priory Woods.

 - Parents are invited to look around the school and to attend a new parents coffee morning so we can introduce the team of people who will be working with their child and gather vital information.